Virtual-Machine-Vagrant/rails-dev-box/README.md

 ## What's In The Box

+* Ruby 2.3 with chruby and disabled automatic documentation installation

+* Rails 5.0 pre-release

 * Git

 * NodeJS v4 LTS with npm

-* Ruby 2.3 with chruby and Rails 5.0

-* Disabled automatic Ruby documentation installation
+* PostgreSQL 9.5

 ## License